mskim0401/SU2/README.md

 SU2 FIML Code Axisymmety Modifided Version by M. S. Kim
 -----------------------------------------------------------

-Currently in progeress:: bug fix and validation
+In progeress:: bug fix and validation

 This Branch is from SU2 FIML branch by J. Holland. <br />
 To ensure axisymmetric problem in SU2 v5.0 that has a viscous source term issue, source code was modified from SU2 v7.
 Some bugs in SU2 v5.0 are also fixed.